MyTranings/monster-rolodex/README.md

-# Getting Started with Create React App
+# Monster Rolodex

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+Exercise react based app that filters list of monster with a search field.

 ## Available Scripts